YOUNG: As Belichick tightens his hold on Pats' coaching staff, he may be losing his grip

 So is it any surprise that Belichick is likely unchallenged in the film room and the draft room by guys who were failures as NFL head coaches and crawled back to the Patriots (Patricia and Judge), or guys who have no real NFL background and are probably lucky to be here, or guys who share his surname?

-Belichick will turn 70 next month, and he needs people who are well-versed in the machinations of the modern-day NFL and player personnel.
+Belichick will turn 70 next month, and as the coach and the de facto GM, he needs people who are well-versed in the machinations of the modern-day NFL and player personnel.
 Instead, he employs a mish-mash of wannabes who aren’t qualified to give proper advice, much less coach players and positions with which they are unfamiliar.

 This is a situation that bears watching in the coming months and years, because unless Belichick’s coaching staff continues to improve as its roster does (or doesn’t), the glory days of Patriots past are going to seem more of a distant memory.